 For a start, retirement has increasingly become a gradual process, with part-time work often playing an important role.
-The latest data from the Office for National Statistics (ONS) show that 15% of men and 9.4% of women aged 65 and over are still in employment.
+The latest data from the Office for National Statistics (ONS) show that 15% of men and 10.0% of women aged 65 and over are still in employment.

 Ensuring you have enough to live on in retirement isn't straightforward.
-In a report published earlier this year updated calculations from the Pensions and Lifetime Savings Association showed that a couple who wish to enjoy a moderate standard of living in retirement now need a net annual income of £43,100 (£44,900 in London).
+In a report published earlier this year updated calculations from the Pensions and Lifetime Savings Association showed that in 2024/25 a couple who wish to enjoy a moderate standard of living in retirement needed a net annual income of £43,100 (£44,900 in London).
 Not planning adequately for your later years could have a serious impact.